arminc/k8s-platform-lcm/README.md

 * Add a possibility to find Helm versions deployed in Kubernetes and find new versions
 * Provide information for Kubernetes version (for example AWS EKS)

+**Bugs**

+* There is an issue when using 'latest' tag it fails to compare the versions

 **Nice to have**

 * Specify `ALL` as an option for namespaces, it should find all namespaces and look at all of them